T.B.W. Stockton: American Civil War

 Despite Stockton's military experience and militia work the Flint Union Greys were assigned to a unit without Stockton in command.
 When Stockton personally inquired to Abraham Lincoln about it, Lincoln referred to his Secretary of War and wrote to the latter:

 Stockton raised the new 16th Michigan Infantry Regiment on September 8, 1861, at Flint.
 The regiment would first see action in the Siege of Yorktown and was soon assigned to the V Corps, as part of the 3rd Brigade of the 1st Division.
 On June that year, Stockton was captured along with most of his regiment at the Battle of Gaines' Mill.
 He would be held as a prisoner of war at Libby Prison until he was released in a prisoner exchange in August.
 By the time of the Battle of Antietam he was in command of the brigade.
 Stockton would continue to lead it during the Battle of Fredericksburg and the Battle of Chancellorsville before resigning in May 1863 due to his injuries and ill health.

 Later years

 When Stockton returned to Flint, he opened up several businesses and began to modernize the downtown district.
 He would also construct the Stockton House in 1872 which would later become a hospital, a nursing home, and finally a museum and a Michigan Historic Site.
-Stockton would retire sometime in the 1880s before passing away on December 9, 1890.
+Stockton would retire sometime in the 1880s before dying on December 9, 1890.